 449 Marlborough was designed by architect Obed F. Smith and built in 1887 by Charles A. Dodge, mason, for building contractor George Wheatland, Jr., for speculative sale, one of five contiguous houses (449-457 Marlborough) built in the same style.
-George Wheatland, Jr., is shown as the owner on the original building permit for 449 Marlborough, dated February 26, 1887, and on the final building inspection report, dated October 21, 1887, and is shown as the owner of all five houses on the 1888 Bromley map.
+George Wheatland, Jr., is shown as the owner on the original building permit for 449 Marlborough, dated February 26, 1887 and on the final building inspection report, dated October 21, 1887.

-By the 1889-1890 winter season, 449 Marlborough was the home of Harrison Gray Otis Colby and his wife, Mary Catherine (Thompson) Colby.
-They previously had lived at 71 Beacon.
+On April 12, 1889, 449 Marlborough was purchased from George Wheatland, Jr., by Ruth Stetson (Welch) Thompson, the widow of Francis Thompson.
+Her son-in-law and daughter, Harrison Gray Otis Colby and Mary Catherine (Thompson) Colby, lived with her.
+They all previously had lived at 71 Beacon.

 Harrison G. O. Colby was a career Naval officer.
 He served in the Civil War and the Spanish American War, retiring in 1908 with the rank of Rear Admiral.
 During World War I, he resumed active duty and served at the Charlestown Navy Yard.

-Mary Catherine Colby died in May of 1921 and Harrison Colby died in November of 1926.
+Harrison and Mary Colby continued to live at 449 Marlborough for the rest of their lives.
+She died in May of 1921 and he died in November of 1926.

 Francis Colby was unmarried and at the time of his death in July of 1953, he left the bulk of his estate to the Boston Museum of Science for the purpose of establishing a replica of his gun and trophy room.

-By late 1953, 449 Marlborough was owned by Henry H. Davis.
-In October of 1953, he filed for (and subsequently received) permission to convert the property from a single-family dwelling into three apartments, and in May of 1953, he filed for (and subsequently received) permission to increase the number of apartments to five.
+In October of 1953, Henry Davis filed for (and subsequently received) permission to convert 449 Marlborough from a single-family dwelling into three apartments, and in May of 1954, he filed for (and subsequently received) permission to increase the number of apartments to five.

-By 1967, 449 Marlborough was owned by Garland Junior College.
-In August of 1967, it applied for (and subsequently received) permission to convert the property into school offices.
+In 1967, Garland Junior College proposed demolishing 449-457 Marlborough and replacing them with a one story building for an auditorium and classrooms.
+As approved, the project did not include 449 Marlborough and in August of 1967, the college applied for (and subsequently received) permission to convert 449 Marlborough into school offices.
 One year later, in August of 1968, it applied for (and subsequently received) permission to convert the building from offices into an infirmary for the school.

 Garland Junior College owned a portfolio of 22 properties in the western portion of the Back Bay: 315, 319, 321, 329, 337, 339, 341, 343, 349, 377, 407, 409, 411, 413–415 Commonwealth, 24 Charlesgate East (419 Commonwealth), and 447, 449, and 451 Marlborough (composed of 451-457 Marlborough).